hashicorp/terraform-provider-azurerm/website/docs/r/express_route_port.html.markdown

 * `guid` - The resource GUID of the Express Route Port.

-* `ethertype` - The ether type of the Express Route Port.
+* `ethertype` - The EtherType of the Express Route Port.

 * `mtu` - The maximum transmission unit of the Express Route Port.